rit-wisp-lab/pq-veins/README.md

 Complete documentation for VEINS beyond the above modifications made to implement PQ-VEINS can be found on the main VEINS project, available on GitHub at https://github.com/sommer/instant-veins/tree/instant-veins-5.2-i1.

+## Minimum Working Example
+An Ubuntu 22.04 virtual machine that is pre-configured to compile and run the artifact is archived in OVA format at [doi:10.5281/zenodo.10160535](https://doi.org/10.5281/zenodo.10160535).
+This virtual machine was created and evaluated using Virtualbox version 7.0.8 r156879 (Qt5.15.2), which is freely available from Oracle at https://www.virtualbox.org.
+We recommend users and evaluators use the same version to ensure consistency.

 ## Evaluation Requirements and Supported Environments

+### Supported operating system
+PQ-VEINS was built and tested using Instant Veins, which is based on Debian Linux.
+VEINS, and hence PQ-VEINS, _should_ be able to run on any mainstream PC, Mac, or Linux operating system, but no testing or guarantee is given for operating systems aside from Instant Veins and its associated Debian OS.

+### Software
+We have built and evaluated our artifacts using [Instant VEINS](https://veins.car2x.org/documentation/instant-veins/), a virtual machine-based version of the [VEINS](https://veins.car2x.org) simulator tool that comes pre-packaged with all tools and dependencies installed in a Debian Linux instance.
+Due to the complexity of installing and configuring multiple components (OmNET++, SUMO, INET Framework, SimuLTE, etc.) that all have to work together in order to operate VEINS, we strongly encourage anyone interested in PQ-VEINS to start with the virtual machine provided above (see
+Minumum Working Example) and proceed from there.

+However, VEINS can also be installed from source if desired - users with a specific need that requires this approach should refer to the [VEINS installation instructions](https://veins.car2x.org/tutorial/) and configure the VEINS environment and its dependencies, and can then install PQ-VEINS by copying two directories from our archived repository into the freshly installed environment (see detailed instructions below).

 ### Hardware
 No hardware is required beyond a "commodity PC."
 As defined by the [NDSS 2024 Call for Artifacts](https://web.archive.org/web/20230930035437/https://secartifacts.github.io/ndss2024/call), "[a] commodity desktop machine is defined as one with an x86-64 CPU with 8 cores and 16 GB of RAM running a recent Linux or Windows operating system."

-### Software
-A virtual machine containing the pre-configured artifact is available from []().
-This virtual machine was created and evaluated using Virtualbox version 7.0.8 r156879 (Qt5.15.2), which is freely available from Oracle at https://www.virtualbox.org.
-We recommend users and evaluators use the same version to ensure consistency.

 ## Installing PQ-VEINS